Easy Baked Tsoureki (challah/brioche) French Toast

 How to make baked French toast?

 Baked French toast is a favorite in our house and me make it almost every long weekend.
 It’s easy to make.
-All you need are basic ingredients to make it.
-You cut up day old bread, place it in a buttered dish then whisk up a quick custard to pour over.
-You can top it with fruit or a crumble or leave as is and then bake until the edges are golden and crisp.
+All you need are basic ingredients to make it and making it is so easy.
+Here are the simple steps

 What bread to use in baked French toast?